Volunteer with us

 Panel Member

-• Responsible for the day-to-day management of case files, conduct both pre-conference interviews and attend resolution conferences.
-Most Case Coordinators volunteer 1 day a week for 3 hours and attend between 1 and 3 resolution conferences a month.
+• Responsible for the day-to-day management of case files, conduct both pre-conference interviews and attend Resolution Conferences.
+Most Case Coordinators volunteer 1 day a week for 3 hours and attend between 1 and 3 Resolution Conferences a month.

 • Ensure that all parties are heard, a meaningful and viable agreement is reached and that the CJC process is followed.
-Most resolution conferences require a 3-hour time commitment.
-How often a facilitator may be requested to attend a conference varies greatly.
+Most Resolution Conferences require a 3-hour time commitment.
+How often a Facilitator may be requested to attend a conference varies greatly.

 • We have special projects where volunteer contributions are greatly valued.
 Examples include, but are not limited to:

-Organizing our physical space; Attending community engagement events with the Managing Director; Anti-discrimination work; Administrative tasks; Technology support; Planning and setup for community education events; and more.
+Maintaining our physical space; Graphic design support;Attending community engagement events with the Managing Director; Anti-discrimination work; Administrative tasks; Technology support; Planning and setup for community education events; and more.
+If you have a skill you would like to offer please contadt us.